East Sepik Province

 East Sepik is a province in Papua New Guinea.
 Its capital is Wewak.
-East Sepik has an estimated population of 433,481 people (2010 census) and is 43,426 km square in size.
+East Sepik has an estimated population of 450,530 people (2011 census) and is 43,426 km square in size.
+Its density is 10.4 people per square kilometer.

 History

 Cherubim Dambui was appointed as East Sepik's first premier by Prime Minister Michael Somare upon the creation of the provincial government in 1976.
 Dambui remained interim premier until 1979, when he became East Sepik's permanent premier with a full term.
 He remained in office until 1983.

 Geography

 Wewak, the provincial capital, is located on the coast of East Sepik.
 There are a scattering of islands off shore, and coastal ranges dominate the landscape just inland of the coast.
 The remainder of the province's geography is dominated by the Sepik River, which is one of the largest rivers in the world in terms of water flow and is known for flooding—the river's level can alter by as much as five metres in the course of the year as it rises and falls.
 The southern areas of the province are taken up by the Hunstein Range and other mountain ranges which form the central cordillera and feed the Sepik River.